seva009/lilith_ai/README.md

 pip3 install -r requirements.txt
 ```

-there I need to say that if you need translator but you dont have nvidia gpu you need to go to https://pytorch.org/ and download version without CUDA (cuz otherwise it takes over 9000 GB).
+there I need to say that if you need **translator** or you use **llama-cpp** but you dont have nvidia gpu you need to go to https://pytorch.org/ and download version without CUDA (cuz otherwise it takes over 9000 GB).
 Else use
 ```bash
 pip install torch
 ```

-(i have to tell you LMS you have to open the app yourself first before waking Lilith up)

-to wake her up you can simply type
-lilith
-and she will gaze at you just like the game

 --
 ## Running on Windows